ludwig-g-w/Chaincred/README.md

 - social login doesn't work

+## Roadmap

+- Migrate to Gluestack Nativewind or remove
+- Fix social login
+- Add lens protocol integration so that you can use your Lens profile to login
+- Add more attestation types
+- Make the app more beautiful
+- Make Discover profiles scalable

 ## Contributing

 We welcome contributions to ChainCred!
 If you have any ideas or suggestions for how to improve the app, please open an issue or submit a pull request on our GitHub repository.